soolaimon/omdb/README.md

 # Omdb

-A Thin Elixir Wrapper for the OMDB API https://www.omdbapi.com/
+A Thin Elixir Wrapper for the OMDB (The Open Movie Database) API https://www.omdbapi.com/

 ## Installation